enmasseio/evejs/docs/api.md

 Methods:

-- `Agent.send(to: string, message: string)`
+- `Agent.send(to: string, message: string) : Promise`
   Send a message to an other agent.
+Returns a promise which resolves when the message has been send.
 Parameter `to` is either:

   - A string "agentId", the id of the recipient.
 Will be send via the default transport or when there is no default